 CARIE was founded in 1977 primarily as an advocacy organization for the frail elderly.
-CARIE is recognized throughout the region and the country as a resource for a wide range of people and institutions seeking to resolve elder care issues.
+The organization is recognized throughout the region and the country as a resource for a wide range of people and institutions seeking to resolve elder care issues.
 CARIE currently employs 22 staff with an annual budget of about $1,750,000.
-The work environment is best described as ambitious, congenial, and flexible.
+The work environment is best described as ambitions, congenial, and flexible.

 Duties and Responsibilities:

 - Investigate and resolve complaints made by and on behalf of residents in long term care settings

 - Respond to calls providing information and advocacy about issues regarding long term care consumers

 - Attend and participate in resident/participant meetings and family meetings in long term care settings

 - Make regular visits to long term care facilities to observe facilities, talk to consumers, staff/consumer interaction, check for safety, cleanliness, etc.

 - Respond to requests for assistance and in-services for staff